Contaminants of Emerging Concern (CEC) Protecting Minnesota’s Water Resources

 Additionally, this initiative provides information on how people are exposed to these contaminants.
 These differences separate the work of this initiative from MDH’s other guidance work and supplements existing work.

-MDH staff conducted screenings of toxicity and exposure potential for nominated contaminants that have sufficient toxicological information available for an in-depth toxicological review.
-Based on the screening results, MDH assigned a preliminary ranking of high, medium, or low to each contaminant.
+MDH staff conducted screenings of toxicity and exposure potential for nominated contaminants.
+Based on the screening results, MDH assigns a preliminary ranking of high, medium, or low to each contaminant.
 MDH uses the preliminary ranking to inform selection of contaminants for an in-depth toxicological review and guidance development.
+A CEC guidance development work plan is developed on an annual basis and is based on a contaminant’s preliminary ranking, availability of sufficient toxicological information, and stakeholder input.
+The draft work plan for fiscal year 2021 will be discussed at a public meeting scheduled for June 3, 2020.
+Key dates for the process leading up to that meeting are:

 Reviews of chemicals consist of (1) an exposure review, documenting the typical uses of the chemical and where releases are likely to occur (in coordination with the Minnesota Pollution Control Agency (MPCA), the Minnesota Department of Agriculture (MDA), and other parties with access to relevant information); and (2) a toxicological review, providing the most current information on the adverse health effects from exposure to the chemical.
 Refer to the Health-Based Guidance Development Process web page for more information on guidance development.